A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 1890s

-Alfred Jarry's Ubu plays (Ubu Roi, Ubu Cuckolded and Ubu in Chains) are written.
-The trilogy is arguably the beginning of absurdist theatre, influencing numerous later works, including Beckett's Waiting for Godot.
+Alfred Jarry's Ubu plays (Ubu Roi, Ubu Cuckolded and Ubu in Chains) are written in France.
+The trilogy is arguably the beginning of absurdist theatre, influencing numerous later playwrights, including Beckett and Ionesco.

-Oskar Panizza's play The Council of Love (1893) is written.
-This tale of how syphilis came into being landed its author in prison for blasphemy.
-It influenced later Expressionists, Dadaists and Surrealists.
+Oskar Panizza's The Council of Love (1893) is written.
+Subtitled "A Heavenly Tragedy in Five Acts", this story of how syphilis came into being lands its author in prison for blasphemy.
+It is an inspiration for later Expressionists, Dadaists and Surrealists.

 1909

-Kokoschka's short play Murderer, the Hope of Women (1909) is written, regarded by some as the first expressionist drama.
-Its premiere in Vienna featured violent, exaggerated movements by the performers, as well as lighting that flooded the stage with bold and vibrant colors.
+Oskar Kokoschka's short play Murderer, the Hope of Women is written, regarded by some as the first expressionist drama.
+Its premiere in Vienna features violent, exaggerated movements by the performers, as well as lighting that floods the stage with bold and vibrant colors.

 1912